vippsas/vipps-ecom-api/how-it-works/README.md

 <!-- START_METADATA
 ---
-title: How the eCommerce API works
+title: How the eCom API works
 sidebar_label: How it works
 sidebar_position: 1
-description: View the eCommerce API how-it-works guides for illustrations of the main flows.
+description: View the eCom API how-it-works guides for illustrations of the main flows.
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# How the eCommerce API works
+# How the eCom API works

 <!-- START_COMMENT -->